Close-up of a diamond ring casting a shadow with partial text visible.

 Le Louvre

-One Month Later…
+Over One Month Later…

 What the Gem Industry Needs to Know

-It has now been one month since four men, disguised as construction workers, bright orange vests and all, drove a compact ladder truck up to the Louvre, extended the lift to a third-floor balcony of the Galerie d’Apollon, cut through a window, and in under seven minutes stole eight pieces of France’s Crown Jewels.
+It has now been over a month since four men, disguised as construction workers, bright orange vests and all, drove a compact ladder truck up to the Louvre, extended the lift to a third-floor balcony of the Galerie d’Apollon, cut through a window, and in under seven minutes stole eight pieces of France’s Crown Jewels.

 What felt, at first, like a surreal movie plot has since hardened into a sobering reality: seven of those jewels remain missing, and the investigation has exposed significant cracks in France’s museum-security armor.